Frankly My Dear

 ★★★★★

 This work by DirectX+HLSL/Graphics/Compute All-in-One represents a significant contribution to the field of Computer Graphics.
 The author's approach to DirectX demonstrates a sophisticated understanding that will benefit both novice and experienced readers alike.
-Particularly noteworthy is the discussion on GPU Computing, which provides fresh insights into Programming.
-The methodological rigor and theoretical framework make this an essential read for anyone interested in DirectX.
-While some may argue that Computer Graphics, the overall quality of the research and presentation is undeniable.
-This volume will undoubtedly become a standard reference in the field of GPU Programming.
+Particularly noteworthy is the discussion on DirectX, which provides fresh insights into Computer Graphics.
+The methodological rigor and theoretical framework make this an essential read for anyone interested in HLSL.
+While some may argue that Shader Development, the overall quality of the research and presentation is undeniable.
+This volume will undoubtedly become a standard reference in the field of HLSL.

 ★★★★★